sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

             * Table 2
             * View 1
             * View 2

+---

+##### Snowflake Editions
+Snowflake offers multiple editions to choose from, ensuring that your usage fits your organization's specific requirements.They are as follows:

+1. Standard Edition -
+    - 1 Day time travel
+    - Choose manually the Warehouse (i.e. the compute power) required for the query
+1. Enterprise Edition (Standard +)
+    - Upto 90 day time travel
+    - Multi-cluster Warehouse: This feature helps in automatically selecting the Warehouse required for the query based on the requirement from XS, S, M, L etc.
+1. Business Critical Edition (Enterprise +)
+    - Enhanced Security Policy
+1. Virtual Private Snowflake (VPS) Edition (Business Cricical +) - Eg: Customer-dedicated metadata store

+##### Data Modelling
+- When deciding the structure of the Schema we look at the following
+    - What tables, views etc we need
+    - In tables what is the `access pattern` (which can be implemented via `clustering` using `CLUSTER BY (key_name(s))`) like
+        - What colums will be accessed most
+        - What colums can therefore be used as clusters to help access of the requently queried columns to be faster

+##### Snowflake Elements Creation via Syntax
+###### DATABASE
+- use database_name;

+###### SCHEMA
+- CREATE SCHEMA IF NOT EXISTS db_name.schema_name
+- USE SCHEMA schema_name;
+- SHOW TABLES;
+- SHOW TABLES IN schema_name;

+###### TABLE
+- CREATE OR REPLACE TABLE schema_name.table_name
+(key1 int,
+key2, int,
+key3 int,
+description varchar(10),
+default_timestamp_col timestamp default current_timestamp())
+CLUSTER BY (key1, key2);
+- CREATE TABLE IF NOT EXISTS...
+- CREATE TRANSIENT TABLE...
+- CREATE TEMPORARY TABLE...
+- CREATE OR REPLACE TABLE table_name
+`LIKE` another_table_name
+CLUSTER BY (col1, col2); - creates an empty table so only brings structure
+- CREATE OR REPLACE TABLE table_name
+`CLONE` another_table_name
+CLUSTER BY (col1, col2); - copies the structure and content
+- CREATE OR REPLACE TABLE schema_name.table_name
+(key1 int,
+key2, int,
+key3 int)
+`AS`
+(SELECT col1, col2, col3 FROM another_table)
+CLUSTER BY (key1, key2);
+- DROP TABLE schema_name.table_name;
+- UNDROP TABLE schema_name.table_name;
+- INSERT INTO TABLE schema_name.table_name VALUES (val1a, val2a), (val1b, val2b), (val1c, val2c);
+- ALTER TABLE schema_name.table_name `RENAME` TO schema_name.new_table_name;
+- ALTER TABLE schema_name.table_name `ADD COLUMN` col_name col_type;
+- ALTER TABLE schema_name.table_name `RENAME COLUMN` col_name TO new_col_name;
+- ALTER TABLE schema_name.table_name `ALTER COLUMN` col_name SET TYPE new_data_type;
+- DESCRIBE TABLE schema_name.table_name;
+- SHOW COLUMNS IN schema_name.table_name; : Similar to `DESCRIBE TABLE`
+- SELECT * FROM table_name;

+###### Query
+- Kill hanging queries
+- Get the `query` from the Query History
+- SELECT SYSTEM$CANCEL_QUERY('query_id');
+- Only a data admin can run the above query

+###### ROLE
+- Role is similar to IAM role in AWS
+- A Role can decide an account can use which:
+    - Warehouse
+    - Database
+    - Schema
+    - Table (rarely happens)
+- CREATE [OR REPLACE] ROLE [IF NOT EXISTS] role_name;
+- GRANT USAGE DATABASE database_name TO ROLE role_name;

+##### Snowflake Elements Creation via UI:
+The UI will automatically create the SQL template to create the following:
+###### Database
+- Main Page → Left Sidebar → **Data** → **Databases** → **+Database** button on the top right

+###### Schema
+- Main Page → Left Sidebar → **Data** → **Databases** → Select the Database → **+Schema** button on the top right

+###### Table
+- Main Page → Left Sidebar → **Data** → **Databases** → Select the Database → Select the Schema → **Create** button on the top right  → Then select Table/View etc  from the drop down menu

+##### Other Topics
+**NOTE: REFER TO PPT FOR NOTES**
+- Marketplace
+- Activity
+    - Query History
+    - Copy History

+##### Snowflake Architecture
+- All layers are decoupled
+- They can all be scaled differently
+- All layers have access to other layers therefore when multiple queries are run by mutiple users you need optimization and metadata to direct the resources in the right direction.
+I.e. making sure the qurey is accessing the right table the right warehouse size etc.
+- A query has to pass through all these layers in order Eg: SELECT * FROM table WHERE column1='filter'
+    - Layer 1 - Cloud Services
+        - Authentication : Check if the person (role) has the permission to even run this query
+            - Infrastructure : This manages the infrastructure i.e for this table what warehouse and storage is required etc.
+            - Optimiser:
+                - It knows which database the query should run on and hence optimizes the query run rather than the query running on the wrong database
+                - It also decides which size of warehouse to use for the query this is available in the Enterprise Edition
+                - This Layer uses information from the Metadata layer
+            - Metadata: Contains metadata about the data warehouse, schmas, table etc. (Does the table even have a column name column1 which holds the value 'filter' if not then it won't even execute the query).
+            - Security :
+    - Layer 2 - Compute
+    - Layer 3 - Storage
+        - The data can be staged in different Data Lakes Eg: Snowflake Storage, S3, Microsoft Azure etc.
+        -

+##### Time Travel
+- Get data from the data objects (table, views etc) at a particular point in time
+- SELECT * FROM my_table AT(TIMESTAMP => 'Fri, 01 May 2015 16:20:00 -0700'::timestamp); - data at a particular timestamp
+- SELECT * FROM my_table AT(OFFSET => -60*5); - data from 5 minutes ago
+---

 #### Lecture 2: Airbyte, Lambda & Project Data Ingestion
 #### Lab 1: Project Part-1